garbados/quilter/readme.md

 N.B.
 These instructions are for *nix systems, like Linux and Mac OS X

-Using [forever](https://github.com/nodejitsu/forever) and `cron`, you can set Quilt to run on a regular basis.
+Using [forever](https://github.com/nodejitsu/forever) and `cron`, you can set Quilter to run on a regular basis.
 Like this:

     sudo npm install -g forever
     echo '@reboot' `which node` `which forever` '--minUptime 1' `which quilt` '--log info' | crontab

 That'll run all saved jobs whenever your computer starts.
-If Quilt fails, `forever` will restart it.
+If Quilter fails, `forever` will restart it.

 ## Config

 By default, jobs are saved to `~/.quilt.json`.
 It's just JSON, so you can edit it as you please.
-If it becomes invalid JSON, Quilt will get angry.
+If it becomes invalid JSON, Quilter will get angry.
 Here's an example config file:

     [
       {